 Print Speed and Resolution

 Another important factor you want to keep in mind is your machine’s build volume.
-This factor indicates the size of the item your machine can produce.
+This factor indicates the size of the items your machine can produce.
 Although there are a few exceptions, many 3D printers under $500 rarely go past the 300 x 300 x 300mm mark.

 This is a really important factor to consider.
 While it’s true that many 3D printers are upgradable, not all of them are.
-Ensure that you pay attention to how your machine is built, what the frame is made of, or if the brand offers upgrades.
-While you may be able to swap your extruders or buy enclosures to keep your prints warm, you may not be able to do more due to how your machine is built or the type of frame it comes with.
+Ensure that you pay attention to how your machine is built, what the frame is made of, and if the brand offers upgrades.
+While you may be able to swap your extruders or buy enclosures to keep your prints warm, you may not be able to do much more due to how your machine is built or the type of frame it comes with.

-We understand that choosing the right printing machine under $500 can be a little difficult with the many different options available on the market.
+We understand that choosing the right 3D printer under $500 can be a little difficult with the many different options available on the market.
 It can be even more challenging if you’re a beginner or a student who is new to the 3D printing world.
 The products we’ve reviewed above are some of the top 3D machines under 500 bucks.
 Simply consider their pros and cons, what you want to use them for, and make your selection.